If you’ve been following crypto

 ETFs provide a less risky way to invest in blockchain-powered assets.
 In some cases, a blockchain

-investment may involve buying into a blockchain ETF.
-Here, an investor interacts with ETFs that mimic holding stocks of a firm dealing with blockchain technology, the same technology behind digital currencies.
+-related investment may involve buying into a blockchain ETF.
+Here, an investor interacts with ETFs that mimic holding stocks of a firm dealing with blockchain technology, the same technology that powers digital currencies.

 An example of a blockchain ETF is BLOK